-The subject property is located in the 4100-4800 blocks of Free Silver Road and the 4200-4300 blocks of Ridge Road.
-The subject property is in the Rural Service Area and the majority of the subject property is located within a Rural Maintenance Plan Area; however, a portion is located within a Rural Community Plan Area.
+The subject property is located in the 4301-4501 blocks of Ridge Road.
+The subject property is in the Rural Service Area and is located within a Rural Maintenance Plan Area.
 There are numerous coal mining zonings in the vicinity that have historically been active in coal production.